Liza Earle-Centers, Director of Lifespan Spiritual Exploration

 Email Liza or call her at 802-223-7861 ext.
 2

 Liza Earle-Centers joined the UCM staff as Acting Dir. of Religious Education in August 2016.
 She is thrilled and honored to continue at UCM by filling the position that emerged out of the RE Envisioning Process.
-She currently serves the role of Director of LSE (Lifespan Spiritual Exploration) in August 2016.
+She currently serves the role of Director of Lifespan Spiritual Exploration (LSE).

 Originally from Richmond, VT, Liza finds spiritual inspiration through nature and the many religious traditions of the world.
 While at Mt.
-Holyoke College, Liza began attending UU services in Northampton, MA.
-She felt instantly at home.
+Holyoke College, Liza began attending UU services in Northampton, MA along with activities at the interfaith center on campus.

 After college, Liza’s compass led her westward as an outdoor educator at Foothill Horizons Outdoor School in Sonora, CA. Most of the students were from cities, and for them that one week in nature was a week of awe and self-discovery.
 During her four years there she gained profound respect for the Chinese proverb, “Tell me, I’ll forget.
 Show me, I may remember.
 But involve me, and I’ll understand.”